 Footing a landlord’s dilapidations bill can hit your bottom line hard.
-Tony Coates, head of the commercial property team at Birchall Blackburn Law, explains how potentially hefty claims arise – and how to minimise them
+Jennifer McGowan, commercial property solicitor at Birchall Blackburn Law, explains how potentially hefty claims arise – and how to minimise them

 All too often, the first thing many tenants know about dilapidations is when a claim arrives from the landlord as the lease comes to an end.